Maduro slams business leaders over Venezuela economy comments

 A devaluation would also slow capital flight, and would ensure merchants have dollars to import basic products such as wheat flour that have disappeared sporadically in recent weeks.

-Many Venezuelans suspect, however, that the socialist leader’s extraordinary 14 years in power could be coming to an end.
+Many Venezuelans suspect, however, that the socialist leader’s extraordinary 14-year rule could be coming to an end.

 Allies insist Chavez remains in charge and is giving orders from his hospital bed, though that infuriates the opposition who fume that the country’s capital has been moved to Havana.